4. May 2022

 Georgia’s National Action Plan (NAP) was developed in 2017 to define a unified policy against antimicrobial resistance.
 This strategy is being implemented in a coordinated manner by the Ministry of Health (MOH) and the Ministry of Environmental Protection and Agriculture (MEPA).
 Since then, huge strides have been made in the implementation of actions to control the development and spread of AMR in the human health sector Georgia.
 These include the implementation of modern methods of infection prevention and control (IPC), strengthening the AMR surveillance system, and participating in important AMR surveillance networks such as the Central Asian and European Surveillance of Antimicrobial Resistance Network (CAESAR), and the Global Antimicrobial Resistance Surveillance System (GLASS).

 Despite strides made in the human health sector, gaps remain in implementing the NAP in the animal sector.
 Georgia lacks a nationwide surveillance system for monitoring AMR and antimicrobial use (AMU) in the animal sector, there is no direct ban preventing the use of antimicrobials as growth promoters in feed and there is little oversight of the use and sale of antimicrobials.
 The Ministry of Health collects data on overall quantities of antimicrobials imported into the country, but it is not possible to distinguish use in the veterinary sector from the human sector.
-AMU in the veterinary sector can only be determined by subtracting the number of antibiotics used for human health purposes from the total amount imported into the country.
-This figure is likely an underestimate as some antibiotics are manufactured locally and are distributed to veterinary pharmacies which, in contrast to medical pharmacies, can sell antibiotics without a prescription, and business operators and private veterinarians are not required to report this information.
+Veterinary pharmacies, in contrast to medical pharmacies, can sell antibiotics without a prescription, and business operators and private veterinarians are not required to report this information.
 Few interventions have been implemented to reduce use of antibiotic growth promoters (AGPs) among veterinarians and farmers.

 Problem